 7. Writing to each guest about why we are thankful for them

 Writing or drawing to express our gratitude for our guests is like a step-up from the thankful tree.
 Taking the time to share those grateful thoughts is amazingly powerful for both parties.
 Who doesn’t like hearing nice things about themselves?
 I love the warm and fuzzy feeling that comes from thanking another.
 Speaking of which, THANK YOU for reading this and following my journey on here.
 I hope to bring you much more in the future and I hope you enjoyed reading 7 Thanksgiving Day Traditions to Share with Kids.

-Click photo to follow link.
+Click photo to follow the link.
 Full disclosure, I got mine from the thrift shop for 5 bucks!!!
 Check there if you want to be thrifty!!!